drzwave/HBMSGreenHouse/README.md

 - DOC - documentation on the project
 - SOFTWARE - software for the RPi to capture the sensor data and serve a web page
 - HARDWARE - Details on the hardware, mostly on the TI SensorTags

+# Basic GIT commands
+- git clone HTTPS://github.com/drzwave/HBMSGreenHouse.git = downloads the repository to the local RPi
+- cd HBMSGreenHouse = you have to be in the repository directory to run the other git commands
+- git status = prints a list of files that have changed on this RPi
+- git commit -am "message" = checks your changes in TO THIS RPI! not the repository!
+- git push   = Checks the changes in your repository into the GitHub master respository
+- git pull   = logs into the GutHub master and downloads any changes - ALWAYS DO THIS BEFORE committing
+- git add <filename> = adds the file to the repository.
+Don't forget to PUSH it!
+    - Note that directories are not checked in but the structure will be built automatically.
+    - cd to a directory and just git add a file to create the directory.
+- see the many git tutorials for more details

 # Contacts
 - Eric Ryherd - Hollis Energy Committee coded the initial development of this project - e_ryherd@yahoo.com